FIDDLE LEAF FIG

 AVOID HARSH, DIRECT SUN

-A Fiddle Leaf Fig does not do well in low light.
+A fiddle leaf fig loves bright, filtered light and does not do well in low light areas.
 If its leaves start dropping, look faded, or simply aren’t growing, try moving it to a brighter spot.

 Cartoon sun character holding a flower and a potted plant with a cloud in the background.